davetang/romim/README.md

 }
 ~~~~

-After you have added the file, you'll need to run document().
+After you have added the file (or modified the original files), you'll need to run document().

 ~~~~{.r}
 library(roxygen2)